microsoft/FaceSynthetics/README.md

 ## Downloading the dataset

+A sample dataset with 100 images (50MB) can be downloaded directly from [here](https://facesyntheticspubwedata.blob.core.windows.net/iccv-2021/dataset_100.zip)

 A sample dataset with 1000 images (500MB) can be downloaded directly from [here](https://facesyntheticspubwedata.blob.core.windows.net/iccv-2021/dataset_1000.zip)

-A full dataset of 100,000 images (TODO) can be downloaded from [here](https://facesyntheticspubwedata.blob.core.windows.net/iccv-2021/dataset_100k.zip)
+A full dataset of 100,000 images (50GB) can be downloaded from [here](https://facesyntheticspubwedata.blob.core.windows.net/iccv-2021/dataset_100k.zip)

 ## Dataset layout